-Bankman-Fried Is Sentenced to 25 Years in Prison Over FTX Collapse
+Bankman-Fried is sentenced to 25 years in prison over FTX collapse

-FTX co-founder Sam Bankman-Fried was sentenced to 25 years in prison for stealing billions of dollars from customers, marking the final chapter in a case that has both captivated and overshadowed the crypto industry.
+FTX co-founder Sam Bankman-Fried was sentenced to 25 years in prison for stealing billions of dollars from customers, marking the final chapter in a case that has upended the crypto industry.

+US District Judge Lewis A. Kaplan delivered the sentence in federal court in Manhattan moments after Bankman-Fried said he was “sorry about what happened at every stage”.
+He was convicted last year of seven offences, including fraud and conspiracy.

-The one-time billionaire became a symbol of malfeasance and greed in the crypto world after his hugely popular FTX exchange collapsed, exposing a yearslong fraud that swindled about $10 billion from customers.
+The one-time billionaire became a symbol of malfeasance and greed in the crypto world after his hugely popular FTX exchange collapsed, exposing a yearslong fraud that swindled about $10-billion from customers, investors and lenders.
 Bankman-Fried, 32, had denied knowingly committing fraud and claimed he and his crypto empire were victims of market downturns in 2022.

-Prosecutors had sought a sentence of as much as 50 years while Bankman-Fried’s lawyers had recommended just 6 1/2 years.
-While there is no parole in the federal system, he could be released a few years early for good behavior.
+Prosecutors had sought a sentence of as much as 50 years while Bankman-Fried’s lawyers had asked for just six and a half years.
+While there is no parole in the federal system, he could be released a few years early for good behaviour.

 “There is a risk that this man will be in a position to do something very bad in the future,” Kaplan said.
 “And it’s not a trivial risk.
 Not a trivial risk at all.”

+Bankman-Fried, in a tan prison jumpsuit with his hair grown back out in contrast to a short cut at trial, stood with his hands clasped in front of him as the judge read out the sentence.
+He didn’t react and kept his gaze low.
+His mother, Barbara Fried, looked out the window while his father, Joe Bankman, held his head in his hands.

-In addition to the prison sentence, Kaplan said that Bankman-Fried should forfeit more than $11 billion.
-The judge said he would recommend that he is incarcerated at a facility near his parent’s home in California.
+In addition to the prison sentence, Kaplan said that Bankman-Fried should forfeit more than $11-billion.
+The judge said he would recommend that he is incarcerated at a facility near his parents’ home in California, noting his notoriety and autism made him more vulnerable.

-While Bankman-Fried has already signaled his intention to appeal his conviction, he also has a right to challenge the sentence.
+While Bankman-Fried has already signalled his intention to appeal his conviction, he also has a right to challenge the sentence.

-At trial, prosecutors said Bankman-Fried siphoned billions of dollars from FTX to its sister hedge fund, Alameda Research, to spend on speculative investments, more than 300 political donations and expensive real estate.
+At trial, prosecutors said Bankman-Fried syphoned billions of dollars from FTX to its sister hedge fund, Alameda Research, to spend on speculative investments, more than 300 political donations and expensive real estate.

 Faced with market volatility, lenders began asking for their money in 2022 and Bankman-Fried used FTX customer funds to pay them back.
 But a rush of customer withdrawals culminated in FTX filing for bankruptcy in November 2022, and Bankman-Fried stepping down as chief executive officer.